Recurrent Test - Renewal

 3) Get your Remote Pilot certificates

-IACRA will email you when your temporary certificate is available.
+IACRA should email you when your temporary certificate is available, but you may want to check back periodically.
 This may be anywhere from one to four weeks, depending on how long it takes for your TSA background check.

-Log in to IACRA and print out your temporary certificate.
+Log in to IACRA and print out your temporary certificate once it's available.
 You'll need it when you're flying for compensation.

 Your plastic, permanent certificate should be in the mail within 1-2 months.